 5. Take advantage of fitness facilities

-Working out releases endorphins.
+Working out releases endorphins, which may boost your mood or release some travel tension.
 Since business travel can be stressful, why not work out or take a dip in the pool at your hotel?
-Scheduling an hour, or even 20 minutes, to help relieve anxiety during a hectic trip can make all the difference when it comes to a healthy lifestyle.
+Scheduling an hour, or even 20 minutes, to help relieve stress during a hectic trip can make all the difference when it comes to a healthy lifestyle.

 6. Do something that makes you happy